 We’ve written about important considerations involving hazardous wastes before.
-High Hazard Waste is a whole other ball game.
-Proper management of High Hazard Waste involves special chemical engineering techniques that might need to be applied on your site by a professional, or if possible, transportation to a remote facility and managed there.
+High Hazard Waste management is a whole other ball game.
+Proper management of High Hazard Waste involves special chemical engineering techniques that might need to be applied on your site by a professional, or if possible, transported to a remote facility and managed there.

 Types of High Hazard Waste

 Specific types of explosives, biological agents, poisonous gases, banned pesticide, and a host of other materials, qualify as High Hazard Waste.
 Review the list at the end of this article to help identify if you have High Hazard Waste at your facility.

 Once a High Hazard Waste is identified, remediation commences.
 Hazardous waste experts must don ballistic Personal Protective Equipment (PPE), including Kevlar suits with flame resistant material and a breathing apparatus.
 In other words, the professionals coming to your location will look more like astronauts than chemical engineers.
 The strictest precautions are taken to ensure the safety of these professionals, and for good reason — this is some of the most hazardous materials waste that professionals manage.

 Once a High Hazard Waste is properly remediated, it must be stabilized before proper disposal.
 Stabilization occurs on-site for explosive materials that cannot be transported.
 Other types of material will be expertly packed before transportation.
 Once the destination of that material is reached, it can be treated.
 The following are a few of the most common treatment methods.

 Acid Base Neutralization